Written by: Hannah Kimmel

 Kids are messy when they make projects.
 That’s why it’s convenient to use leftover cardboard to put under their work.
 If they’re painting, using makers, or just plain messy, it’s a great way to keep your tables clean.

 I also use cardboard to mix paints for my pictures.

 As I mentioned before in another blog post, we’ve really been enjoying Flea Market Flip on HGTV.
 If you enjoy making furniture and have an eye for design, there are some really amazing things you can do with upcycling.

 People take decorations or furniture that are tired, worn out, or breaking down, and they create new functional and beautiful pieces.

 It’s fun, but it can also be profitable.

 Many of the people on the show are able to sell the items for much more than they’ve put into them.
 They’ve made a profit and kept something from ending up in the landfill.

-Are You Ready to Save the Planet?
+Are You Ready to be an Eco-Friendly Maker and Save the Planet?

 Yes, it’s true.
 These tips on their own might not be able to save the whole planet.
 But I think being more mindful of the way we live our daily lives really can and will make a difference.

 We teach our kids to recycle and to not be wasteful.
 Since crafting, building, and making is such a big part of our life, we want to make sure that we’re doing it in a responsible way.